What You'll Learn

 Who Should Enroll

-This comprehensive online program takes a multidisciplinary approach that integrates economics, strategy, marketing, technology, and entrepreneurship.
+This comprehensive program takes a multidisciplinary approach that integrates economics, strategy, marketing, technology, and entrepreneurship.
 It is designed for managers who require a deeper understanding of today’s complex and rapidly evolving business environment.
 Professionals who work in market analysis, marketing and sales, business development, strategy, and finance will benefit most from this program.